Towards a Systematic Taxonomy of Attacks against Space Infrastructures: Introduction

 \section{Introduction}

 Space infrastructures-enabled services have been embedded into our daily life and have become essential to the worldwide economy and society.
 This statement can be supported by reports of the Space Foundation \cite{spacefoundation2022,spacefoundation2023}, which state that in 2021 the global space economy was approximately US\$469B and will increase to US\$800B in 2027.
 However, space infrastructures are vulnerable to attacks, including cyber attacks and non-cyber attacks.
-The status quo is that there is no systematic taxonomy of attacks against space infrastructures, despite the endeavors on systematizing literature cyber attacks \cite{remy2025sok,falco2021security,ceccato2021generalized,schmidt2016survey, xiao2018secure, li2019physical, guo2021survey, tedeschi2022satellite, meng2022survey, pavur2022building, yuan2023authenticating, chen2023satellite,koisser2024orbital, manulis2021cyber} and real-world attacks against space infrastructures \cite{ear2023characterizing}.
-The importance of a systematic taxonomy can never be overestimated because it can deepen our understanding of the problem and guide future studies in designing solutions.
-The lack of a systematic taxonomy of attacks against space infrastructures motivates the present study.
+The status quo is that there is no systematic taxonomy of attacks against, and defenses for, space infrastructures, despite the endeavors on systematizing literature cyber attacks \cite{remy2025sok,falco2021security,ceccato2021generalized,schmidt2016survey, xiao2018secure, li2019physical, guo2021survey, tedeschi2022satellite, meng2022survey, pavur2022building, yuan2023authenticating, chen2023satellite,koisser2024orbital, manulis2021cyber}, real-world attacks against space infrastructures \cite{ear2023characterizing}, and literature defenses for space infrastructures \cite{pirayesh2022jamming,jia2018anti,mirkovic2004taxonomy,ferdous2023review,remy2025sok,pavur2022building}.
+The importance of a systematic taxonomy can never be overestimated because it can not only deepen our understanding of the problem but also guide future studies in designing defensive solutions.
+The lack of a systematic taxonomy motivates the present study.

-{\bf Our Contributions}.
-The core contribution of this paper is a systematic taxonomy of attacks against space infrastructures.
-The taxonomy covers three families of attacks: {\em counterspace attacks}, which aim to destroy or disrupt space infrastructures; {\em electromagnetic attacks}, which aim to deny, disrupt, or deceive space infrastructures; and {\em cyber attacks}, which aim to disrupt space infrastructures-enabled services, control over spacecrafts, and exfiltrate data.

-The taxonomy has two characteristics.
-First, it accommodates a unique feature of attacks against space infrastructures: they are not only vulnerable to cyber attacks, which are common to other kinds of infrastructures, but also vulnerable to non-cyber attacks (i.e., electromagnetic and counterspace attacks), which are symbolic to space infrastructures.